 Solution 6: Run Diskpart to Clear Write Protection

-After performing this operation, try to copy files again, maybe write protected error is fixed.
+After performing this operation, try copying files again.
+The USB write protected error should be removed.

 Solution 7: Edit The Registry

-If this key exists, please right click it to select "Modify" to change the value to "0" from "1".
+If this key exists, please right click it to select Modify to change the value from 1 to 0.

-If you still get disk write protected message, you had better format the drive and recover files to disable this error, just like the solution 3 shows.
+If you still get the disk is write-protected message, your best bet is to format the drive and recover files to disable this error, as shown in Solution 7.